 Calling all Princesses, Pinkalicous, Glamour fans, and the like!
 Our Elmers Glitter Glue Pink Slime Recipe is fast, easy, and perfectly stretchy with just two ingredients.
 When it comes to making homemade slime, the sky is the limit with themes and colors.
 Pink glitter glue slime is an easy slime making recipe using Elmer’s glitter glue and liquid starch (other basic slime recipe options available).
 Let us show you how to get started making your Pretty in Pink slime today.

-PINK SLIME WITH ELMER’S GLITTER GLUE
+PRINCESS PINK SLIME WITH ELMER’S GLITTER GLUE

 Kids love to make theme slimes or favorite color slimes, and they love to add glitter!
 Our pink slime is all the best slime ingredients in one bottle because the glitter and the color are provided.
 Add a handful of faux gems like we feature below and you have an awesome jeweled slime recipe that’s perfectly satisfying.